CodingYue/MIT-6.824/README.md

 #### Other Details.

-If duplicated request was sending to server, server must response will SUCCESS message to client.<br>
+If duplicated request was sending to server, server must response SUCCESS message to client.<br>
-Because, an operation possibly successfully was applied but server didn't response with SUCCESS message (unreliable).
+Because, an operation was successfully applied but server didn't response with SUCCESS message (unreliable).
 Under this circumstance, server meets the same operation should response SUCCESS message otherwise client cannot move on.